How we can help?

 IR35 is a short name for ‘intermediaries legislation’.
 It ensures that contractors supplying services to a company through the worker’s own limited company, or ‘personal service company’, are paying the correct tax and national insurance on the pay they receive.

-The full official description is on the HMRC’s site, but if you want to talk it over with an expert, please call us on 01279 772966.
-One of our team will be happy to help.
+The full official description is on the HMRC’s site.
+But if you want to talk it over with an expert, please call us on 01279 214691.
+One of our team members will be happy to help.

 If you sign up to be paid through an umbrella company, then IR35 will not apply to you.
 You will be paid via PAYE, and all your income will be fully compliant with HMRC.